nrkno/nodecache-as-promised/README.md

   }
 )

-distPeristedCache.load()            // load previous data from redis into local cache

-distPeristedCache.expire(['foo'])   // supports distributed expire as well, using redisWrapper distPeristedCache.get('key', {      // will store a key in redis, using key: myCache-<timestamp><key>
+distPeristedCache.expire(['foo*'])  // distributed expire of all keys starting with foo distPeristedCache.get('key', {
   ttl: 60000,                       // in ms
   workerTimeout: 5000,
   deltaWait: 5000
 }, Promise.resolve('hello').then(console.log)
-// will store a key in redis, using key: myCache-<timestamp><key>
+// will store a key in redis, using key: myCache-<key>
 // {value: 'hello', created: 123456789, cache: 'miss', TTL: 60000}
 ```